 What to do Before an Earthquake

 Japan is among the world’s most seismically active countries, which means that earthquakes are a relatively common occurrence.
-Small tremors are felt in some part of the country nearly everyday, and there have been several notably severe earthquakes in recent history, most recently The 2011 Tōhoku Earthquake and Tsunami, which claimed the lives of 15,891 people.
+Small tremors are felt in some parts of the country nearly every day, and there have been several notably severe earthquakes in recent history, most recently The 2011 Tōhoku Earthquake and Tsunami, which claimed the lives of 15,891 people.
 While the damage was significant, it is important to note that damage and deaths from one of the largest earthquakes in human history were remarkably limited, and most were the result of the tsunami; not the shaking.

 It is important to be prepared in case of a natural disaster because if the worst happens it could be days before services are restored, and ensuring access to food, clean water, and sanitation will make the wait far more comfortable for you and your family.